A Lebanese family firm with a strong international presence, headed by the president elect of the Chartered Institute of Arbitrators

 Clients include Middle Eastern companies and states, including Lebanon itself, and US and Canadian companies in arbitration and court matters with a Lebanese angle.

 Comair-Obeid is well known for her arbitrator work and is a member of the ICSID panel.
 She also acts as an expert on Middle Eastern law in international arbitrations – for example on Qatari law in an ad hoc dispute between an international security consultancy firm and its local partner.

 In 2012, the High Court in London dismissed a challenge to a US$23 million ICC award that Comair-Obeid granted in favour of Bahraini construction company Terna against UAE family Bin Kamil.

 The firm also has a track record of co-counselling with international firms – including Freshfields – and acting in Lebanese court proceedings relating to international arbitration.
 For example, it acted for Turkey in an action relating to the US$10 billion Libananco case at ICSID (in which Freshfields was counsel for the state).

 Rebecca Soquier, an associate with Clyde & Co, told GAR the Obeid team is “very prompt and responsive.
 They have a clear handle on the legal issues submitted to them and consistently operate at high standards.”
-Soquier was particularly impressed with Comair-Obeid, who proved to be a “clear and concise” expert witness.
-She excelled under cross-examination, where she was “articulate, agreeable and well prepared”.
+She adds that Comair-Obeid was a“clear and concise” expert witness who excelled under cross-examination, presenting as “articulate, agreeable and well prepared”.

 Established in 1987, Obeid Law Firm is a full service law firm servicing the MENA region from its headquarters in Beirut, Lebanon.
 The firm is widely recognised as one of the leading law firms in Lebanon and the Middle East; enjoying widespread recognition among local and international legal practitioners.